anyscale/templates/templates/endpoints_v2/README.md

 ```

-# Step 3 - Deploying a production service - TODO with new CLI
+# Step 3 - Deploying a production service - TODO : Update with new CLI

 To deploy an application with one model on an Anyscale Service you can run: